Capt John Gibbs

 John Gibbs was an American noble.
 He led Gibbs Rebellion in 1690 following the Governorship of Seth Sothel.

 Gibbs emigrated from Devonshire, England and was a relation of Carolina Proprietor Christopher Monck.
 Gibbs was named a Cacique, a title of nobility in the Carolina Colony under the Fundamental Constitution of Carolina.
 The colony of Carolina was the only American colony to establish a title of nobility.

 Governor Seth Sothel was removed from the Carolina colony in 1689.
 Gibbs was a member of the Carolina nobility and claimed governorship under rules established in the Fundamental Constitution.
 Gibbs's Rebellion was an early rebellion in the Carolina Colony.
 It occurred in 1690.

-Carolina's noble tiles were palatines, landgraves, and caciques.
+Carolina's noble titles were palatines, landgraves, and caciques.
 According to the Fundamental Constitution a noble could take control of the colony as governor if the post was vacant due to lack of an appointed governor or resident Lord Proprietor.